otpless-tech/iOS-LP/README.md

-# OtplessSwiftConnect
+# OtplessSwiftLP

-This guide will walk you through integrating the `OtplessSwiftConnect` SDK in your iOS project using CocoaPods.
+This guide will walk you through integrating the `OtplessSwiftLP` SDK in your iOS project using CocoaPods.

 ---